FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/container_integration.md

     "weight": "200"
 }This page is intended to help you understand the various ways to use Transfer CFT and associated applications in a container environment, providing a high level overview of the possible integration architectures.

-You may want to review the two methods  for installing and operating a containerized <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>, using either [Docker Compose or Kubernetes with Helm](../../cft_intro_install/install_container).
+You may want to review the two methods  for installing and operating a containerized {{< TransferCFT/transfercftname  >}}, using either [Docker Compose or Kubernetes with Helm](../../cft_intro_install/install_container).

 ## Kubernetes concepts